dicksont/dicksont.github.io/about.md

 - **man9.org** - Displays search results for UNIX manpages.
 Annotate manpages with custom text.
 - **democast.net** - Publish any news story online.
 Create events and invite people.

+He has produced various open-source libraries including:

+- **[rfline.js](https://www.npmjs.com/package/rfline)** - File line reader for Node.js
+- **[jquery-xtable.js](https://www.npmjs.com/package/jquery-xtable)** - jQuery-based data extractor and manipulator for HTML tables
+- **[afnum.js](https://www.npmjs.com/package/afnum)** - Alpha-numeric [e.g. spreadsheet] coordinate system
+- **[nwjs-osx-menu.js](https://github.com/dicksont/nwjs-osx-menu)** - Default menu for nw.js on Mac OS X. Enables functionality like Copy-and-Paste

 You will discover that he has more hands-on knowledge on broader range of technologies than most others on the market.
 He is much more than your conventional engineer for the following reasons:

 - He used to spend most afternoons compiling custom kernels and managing daemons.
-Now, he spends his time on his Mac, as a styling guru, where he fixes CSS layout issues for various clients.
+Now, he spends his time on his Mac, as a styling guru, where he fixes *CSS* layout issues for various clients.
-- He has worked across a variety of J2EE specifications and enterprise middleware, but has also customized PHP-based Mediawiki to meet business needs.
+- He has worked across a variety of *J2EE* specifications and enterprise middleware, but has also customized *PHP*-based *Mediawiki* to meet business needs.
-- He has written highly concurrent programs under a multi-threaded model in Java and C++, and now writes highly concurrent programs under an event and callback model in Node.js.
+- He has written highly concurrent programs under a multi-threaded model in *Java* and *C++*, and now writes highly concurrent programs under an event and callback model in *Node.js*.
-- He is worked with Rspec, Capybara, Qunit, Mocha, Jasmine, and Selenium, but has also done his own mobile and web app designs using Sketch, Photoshop, and Illustrator.
+- He is worked with *Rspec*, *Capybara*, *Qunit*, *Mocha*, *Jasmine*, and Selenium, but has also done his own mobile and web app mockups and graphics using *Sketch*, *Photoshop*, and *Illustrator*.
-- He is an expert in HTML, CSS, and JavaScript, but has also written  signal and image processing software.
+- He is an expert in *HTML*, *CSS*, and *JavaScript*, but has also written  signal and image processing software.
-- He can produce stunning data visualizations, but has also deployed machine learning and data-mining technologies like Apache Spark.
+- He can produce stunning data visualizations, but has also deployed machine learning and data-mining technologies like *Apache Spark*.
 He has explored linear regressions, logistic regressions, SVMs and other data-science algorithms.
-- He has written shaders in WebGL, but has also produced animations with CSS transitions and keyframes.
+- He has written shaders in *WebGL*, but has also produced animations with *CSS transitions* and *keyframes*.
-- He used to run his own custom Gentoo and ArchLinux servers in production, but now uses cloud providers like AWS.
+- He used to run his own custom Gentoo and ArchLinux servers in production, but now uses cloud providers like *AWS*.
-- He has used and written extensions for jQuery.
+- He has used and written extensions for *jQuery*.

-He is interested in large-scale socio-economic problems, because he thinks he can make a difference in these areas.
+He is keenly interested in large-scale socio-economic problems, because he thinks he can make a difference in these areas.

 If your company [and not your client] is:

 - in need of an independent web developer,
 - for a short term project,
 - and is willing to pay market rates and above,

-please reach out to him at dicksont650(at)gmail.com.
+please reach out to him at **dicksont650(at)gmail.com**.
 He is always open to new opportunities.